-7 Keys to a Great Au Pair Work Experience Abroad
+7 Keys to a Memorable Au Pair Experience Abroad

 Article and photos by Janine Sobeck

 Janine overlooking Florence, where she enjoyed her work and life as an au pair.

-One simple question turned out to be life-changing.
-I was just finishing my third semester of college and my second semester studying Italian.
-In the middle of a weekly conversation with an advanced Italian student I was lamenting that, as a poor college student, there would never be the opportunity to use newly acquired language skills in the country I was growing to love.
-Instead of commiserating, the incisive conversation partner opened my eyes to a possible solution.
+A straightforward question turned out to be life-changing.
+I was finishing my third semester of college and my second semester studying Italian.
+In the middle of a weekly conversation with an advanced Italian student, I was lamenting that, as a poor college student, I would never have the opportunity to use newly acquired language skills in the country I was growing to love.
+Instead of commiserating, the perceptive conversation partner opened my eyes to a possible solution.

 "Why don't you get a job?"

-At first I was somewhat incredulous.
+At first, I was somewhat skeptical.
 For what kind of job could I even qualify?
-After talking more with the conversation partner about what he had observed during his time living abroad, my mind latched onto the idea of au pairing.
+After talking more with the conversation partner about what he had observed while living abroad, my mind latched onto the idea of au pairing.

 Having earned most extra money growing up through babysitting, the idea of being in charge of a few young children made perfect sense.
-In addition, as an au pair, room and board would be provided as well as the bonus of living with a local family to learn more intimately about Italian culture.
+In addition, as an au pair, room and board would be provided, as well as the bonus of living with a local family to learn more about Italian culture.

-Less than six months later I found myself in Florence working for a wonderful family.
-The time spent living in a city so rich in art and history also served as an ideal learning experience about the life of an au pair, and only solidified my opinion regarding the wonderful opportunity this work provides for a young person seeking his or her first international experience.
+Less than six months later, I worked for a wonderful family in Florence.
+The time spent living in a city so rich in art and history also served as an ideal learning experience about the life of an au pair.
+It only solidified my opinion regarding the wonderful opportunity this work provides for a young person seeking their first international experience.

 Enjoy all that a city or country — the Duomo cathedral in Florence, in this case — has to offer while living with a local family and immersing yourself in the culture.

-However, ultimately the success of the au pair experience lies in preparation.
-Before you get on the plane, I recommend that you follow the 7 keys discussed below.
+However, ultimately, the success of the au pair experience lies in preparation.
+Before you get on the plane, follow the 7 keys discussed below.

 Key #1: Pick the Right Country